Entering the German coffee market

 Expect buyers in Germany to request extra food safety guarantees from you.
 Regarding production and handling processes, you should think of:

 - Implementation of good agricultural practices (GAP): The main standard for good agricultural practices is GLOBALG.A.P., a voluntary standard for certification of agricultural production processes that provide safe and traceable products.
-Certification organisations, such as Rainforest Alliance-UTZ, often incorporate GAP in their standards.
+Certification organisations, such as Rainforest Alliance, often incorporate GAP in their standards.

 It is good to keep in mind that your German importer might re-export large quantities of green coffee to other destinations in Europe.
 Those other buyers push their requirements forward to other players in the supply chain, which might increase the need for you to adopt other specific certifications or standards.
 This will depend on the final market and market channel used.